ShaunJPartridge/Data-Analytics-Portfolio/Power BI/Warehouse Performance Analysis/README.md

 Warehouses with more orders have higher customer retention rates.

-Most of the company's business is in Michigan, a quarter in Tennessee, and a fraction in Kentucky.
+Most of the company's business is in Michigan, a quarter is in Tennessee, and a fraction is in Kentucky.

 **Recommendations:**